Cue Cards Samples with band 8 answers

 Model Answer 1: [Festival in Australia]

 We, the Australian people, love life and love to celebrate, whenever there is an opportunity.
-We also happen to be a country of many festivals, which are enjoyed by all Australians, regardless of their race, religion and culture, and this topic offers me a great opportunity to talk about one such festival of my country.
+We also happen to be a country of many festivals, which are enjoyed by all Australians, regardless of their race, religion and culture, and this topic offers me a great opportunity to talk about one such festival in my country.

 The name of this festival is the “National Folk Festival”.
 It is an Australian family-oriented celebration which is attended by a significant number of people from all over Australia.
 Being held in Melbourne for the first time in 1967, it has been taking place at Exhibition Park in Canberra (EPIC) every Easter from Easter Thursday - Easter Monday, every year.
 It was inspired by the Newport Folk Festival in the United States, apparently in an effort to recognize the folk culture of Australian people, so that the people in my great country can gain valuable insight into their cultural identity through grassroots and community activities.